Upper Backward Castes of Bihar: History

 In the 1960s, a major political change took place which paved the way for a non-Congress government in Bihar for a brief period of time.
 Jagdeo Prasad, a Kushwaha leader who was a part of Socialist Party of Ram Manohar Lohia, which later merged with Praja Socialist Party to form Samyukta Socialist Party, broke away to found his own Shoshit Samaj Dal with the help of another leader B.P Mandal.
 Prasad was dissatisfied with the links of Samyukta Socialist Party with Bharatiya Jana Sangh.
 Besides, Prasad also not supported Mahamaya Prasad Sinha and forged many pro-Backward radical slogans.

-In 1982, the second Backward Class Commission headed by B.P Mandal submitted its report to Indira Gandhi and recommendations regarding 27% reservation for Backward Class in government jobs and educational institutions were made, which she chose to delay in the favour of her vote base which included the upper-caste, Mahadalit and the Muslims.
+In 1982, the second Backward Class Commission headed by B.P Mandal submitted its report to Indira Gandhi and recommendations regarding 27% reservation for Backward Class in government jobs and educational institutions were made, which she chose to delay in the favour of her vote base which included the upper-caste, Mahadalit, and the Muslims.
 This coalition has been described as 'coalition of extremes' by political scientist Paul Brass, on the basis of stark differences in the socio-economic conditions of these groups.
-On the question of reservation for Backward Castes, Charan Singh organised mass rally in New Delhi.
-The Congress regime ignored these development with the view that the upper-caste which included rural gentry and urban Intelligentsia has again returned their support to it, which was lost in 1977 due to pro-Dalit Stand taken by Indira.
+On the question of reservation for Backward Castes, Charan Singh organised a mass rally in New Delhi.
+The Congress regime ignored these developments with the view that the upper-caste which included rural gentry and urban intelligentsia has again returned their support to it, which was lost in 1977 due to pro-Dalit stance taken by Indira.

 According to Sanjay Kumar, Dalits were a socially very weak community to pose any serious challenge to the upper-caste, who controlled the bureaucracy as well as their economic life during the period of Congress rule in Bihar.
 It was due to the control of bureaucracy by the upper-caste that even after a number of massacres perpetrated by them on the Dalits, no action was taken.
 The 'coalition of extreme' was also not natural as the upper-caste used various tactics to win the votes of Dalits in their favour.
-The polling booths of the Dalit constituency was usually established at the upper-caste dominated strongholds and the latter rigged those booths to make the Dalits vote in the favour of their candidates.
+The polling booths of the Dalit constituency were usually established at the upper-caste dominated strongholds and the latter rigged those booths to make the Dalits vote in the favour of their candidates.